JamMarHer/ProjectParadise/README.md

 ## Getting Started
 Currently foli is only being developed for Android.
-So is doesn't matter what OS you are running it Android Studio should work fine.
+So is doesn't matter what OS you are running, Android Studio should work fine.

 ### Prerequisites
 - [Android Studio](https://developer.android.com/studio/)